LangeLab/SQuAPP/app/mds/statInfer.md

 Once the data has been processed, statistically significant differences between conditions can be determined.
 The next step of summary visualizations is useful to gain deeper insights on the set(s) of proteins, termini, or PTM sites within and across experimental conditions.

 ### 1. Statistical Testing
-`SQuAPP` employs the linear model from the `limma` package **(1)** for statistical testing, one of the most flexible and popular methods employed in proteomics. (*However, more methods are under development to provide different options for users.*) As of version 0.25, the reported p-values are adjusted according to the Bonferroni-Hochberg (FDR) method as default.
-More multiple testing corrections methods are available through the `p.adjust()` function from the `stats` package, and they can be selected from the dropdown menu.
+`SQuAPP` employs the linear model from the [`limma`](https://www.bioconductor.org/packages/release/bioc/html/limma.html) package<sup><b>[1](#Bibliography)</b></sup> for statistical testing, one of the most flexible and popular methods employed in proteomics. (*However, more methods are under development to provide different options for users.*) As of version 0.28, the reported p-values are adjusted according to the Bonferroni-Hochberg (FDR) method as default.
+More multiple testing corrections methods are available through the [`p.adjust()`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/p.adjust) function from the [`stats`](https://www.rdocumentation.org/packages/stats/versions/3.6.2) package, and they can be selected from the dropdown menu.

-`SQuAPP` implements the weighting option, originally implemented in limma to control quality weights in the microarray data analysis **(2)**. `SQuAPP` can place different weights on original/imputed values when the weighting option is selected with testing for differential abundance.
+`SQuAPP` implements the weighting option, originally implemented in [`limma`](https://www.bioconductor.org/packages/release/bioc/html/limma.html)<sup><b>[1](#Bibliography)</b></sup> to control quality weights in the microarray data analysis<sup><b>[2](#Bibliography)</b></sup>. `SQuAPP` can place different weights on original/imputed values when the weighting option is selected with testing for differential abundance.
 This is particularly relevant in scenarios where a PTM or terminus is genuinely absent in one condition but not consistently detected in the other condition.
 By giving a low weight to imputed values, the measured values become the determining factor when calculating the mean and variance in conditions where many but not all samples have a measurement.
 At the same time, in conditions where a feature has not been measured, imputed values dominate regardless of their low weight.

 <p align="center">
   <img src="../../png/029_StatisticalTestingInitial.png" width="80%">